-We’re thrilled to announce that with the help of the feedback provided by our incredible community of students and educators, we are launching a brand new-and-improved set of TED-Ed Student Talks materials, better designed to help students more fully realize and develop the core ideas they’ll share with the world.
+Central to the program of course are the TED-Ed Student Talks materials, designed to help students more fully realize and develop the core ideas they’ll share with the world.

-Behold: the wonderfully colorful Guidebook, totally redesigned Idea Journal, and brand new Curriculum Standards packet!
+Behold: the wonderfully colorful Guidebook, Idea Journal, and Curriculum Standards packet!

 The main idea: This is your road map for navigating a group of students through the process of developing and sharing their TED-Ed Student Talks.
 It has specific guidelines and ideas on how to structure your sessions, but leaves room for creativity so you can adapt meetings to fit your group!